Mike Tyson vs. Buster Douglas: The fight

 Within the last ten seconds of the eighth round, Tyson, who had been backed onto the ropes, landed a big right uppercut that sent Douglas to the canvas.
 Although the knockdown timekeeper began when Douglas's backside touched the ring's surface, the referee was said to have started his own count behind by two beats.
+In obvious annoyance at his own lapse, Douglas pounded his left fist on the mat.
 Douglas rose as the referee signaled nine, but the bell ended the round.
-In obvious annoyance at his own lapse, Douglas pounded his left fist on the mat.
 Tyson promoter Don King would later argue the validity of the referee count in vain.

 In the ninth round, Tyson came out aggressively to try to end the fight and save his title, hoping that Douglas was still hurt from the knockdown.
 Douglas was able to fight off Tyson's attack and was able to close Tyson's eye completely.
 Both men traded punches before Douglas connected on a four-punch combination that staggered Tyson back to the ropes.
 With Tyson hurt along the ropes, Douglas closed in and unleashed a four-punch attack to try to knock Tyson out.
 Tyson withstood the punishment and barely survived the round.

 In the tenth round, Tyson pushed forward, but he was still hurting from the accumulation of punishment he had absorbed throughout the match.
 As Tyson advanced, Douglas measured him with a few jabs before landing an uppercut that snapped Tyson's head upward, stopping Tyson in his tracks.
 As Tyson reeled back, Douglas immediately followed with four punches to the head, knocking Tyson down for the first time in his career.
 In a famous scene, Tyson fumbled for his mouthpiece on the canvas before sticking one end in his mouth with the other end hanging out.
 The champion attempted to make it back to his feet, but referee Octavio Meyran counted him out.
 Buster Douglas thus became the new undisputed heavyweight champion, engineering one of the biggest upsets in boxing history.
 The official scorecards through nine rounds were 87–86 for Tyson, 86–86, and 88–83 for Douglas.